nla-group/classix/README.md

 ### Why do I get a warning about Cython?

-CLASSIX used Cython to speed up some critical parts of its computation.
+CLASSIX used Cython to speed up some parts of its computation.
 If you get a Cython warning, it means that your current Python installation does not support Cython, or there is [no C compiler present on the system](https://cython.readthedocs.io/en/latest/src/quickstart/install.html).
-CLASSIX will run just fine with Cython, but it might be significantly slower than usual.
-If you want to compare the speed with other clustering algorithms in scikit-learn or other packages using Cython, please also use CLASSIX with Cython for a fair comparison.
+Getting a C compiler varies according to the system used, e.g., GNU C Compiler (gcc) for Linux, Microsoft Visual C/C++ (MSVC) for Windows.
+CLASSIX will run just fine with Cython, but it might be slower than usual (sometimes up to a factor of 40).
 To double check whether you are using Cython or not, please use:
 ```Python
 import classix
 classix.cython_is_available(verbose=1)